 The purpose of the VAPA Foundation is to increase access to and enhance the quality of arts education in the San Diego Unified School District.

-All TK – 12 teachers currently employed by and in good standing with the San Diego Unified School District may apply.
+All TK – 12 teachers currently employed by the San Diego Unified School District may apply.
+VEP is open to VAPA educators and non-VAPA educators.

 1 month after project completion Final Report Due – Required